OctopusDeploy/docs/docs/deploying-applications/docker-containers/accessing-container-details.md

 You may find that you want to access variables from the inspection output several times and find it a bit cumbersome to keep typing out their full value.
 To simply things, you might find it helpful to create a project variable with the value of the output variable.

-For instance, in the examples outlined above, the network name was needed several times.Â In this case It might be useful to create and use a project variable with the value (taking into consideration things like scoping)
+For instance, in the examples outlined above, the network name was needed several times.
+In this case It might be useful to create and use a project variable with the value (taking into consideration things like scoping)

 ```powershell
 #{Octopus.Action[Create Network Step Name].Output.Docker.Inspect.Name}